CesiumGS/3d-tiles/specification/Metadata/README.md

 **Entities** are instantiations of class, populated with **property values** conforming to the class definition.
 Every property value of an entity must be defined by its class, and an entity must not have extraneous property values.
 Properties of a class may be required, in which case all entities instantiating the class are required to include them.

 >  **Implementation note:** Entities may be defined at various levels of abstraction.
 Within a large dataset, individual vertices or texels may represent entities with granular metadata properties.
-The entire dataset may itself be an entity of another class, with its own associated properties.
+Vertices and texels may be organized into higher-order groups (such as meshes, scene graphs, or tilesets) having their own associated properties.

 **Metadata**, as used throughout this specification, refers to any association of 3D content with entities and properties, such that entities represent meaningful units within an overall structure.
 Other common definitions of metadata, particularly in relation to filesystems or networking as opposed to 3D content, remain outside the scope of the document.